 As you may already know, every person will have different needs and wants so there’s no perfect backsplash that works for every person or even every kitchen.

-The first thing you want to do is look at the material options for your backsplash.
-There are several to pick from, including:
+The first thing you want to do is look at the material options for your backsplash and how they can best work in your kitchen.

 While using tile may be the most cost-effective, glass backsplashes are popular because they’re easy-to-clean, heat-resistant, and gorgeous with the right kind of lighting.

-The area of your kitchen in which you’re adding a backsplash will determine what type you need.
+The area of your kitchen in which you’re adding a backsplash will definitely help determine what type you need.

 For example, the area above the stove will need to be fireproof whereas the space behind the sink should be waterproof above all.

 No matter where it is, you’ll want a backsplash that’s washable.
 It’s inevitable that it’s going to get dirty at some point, so you want to be able to easily wash off whatever gets on it.